Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Kaon mass difference and quark mass ratios

 ($\hat{M}_{K^0}$, $\hat{M}_{K^+}$ denote the mass of the neutral and charged kaons in QCD, while $M_\pi$, $M_K$ represent the mass of the pions and kaons in the isospin limit, respectively.)
 The low-energy theorem states that the chiral expansion of the left hand side in powers of $m_u$, $m_d$, $m_s$ starts with $Q^2$ and does not contain terms of next-to-leading order:

+The expansion of the meson masses in powers of the quark masses with $m_u\neq m_d$ was worked out to NNLO in \cite{Amoros+2001}.
+The formulae involve the low-energy-constants of $\chi$PT, in particular also those arising from the effective Lagrangian at next-to-next-to-leading order.
+As the algebraic formulae are very lengthy, the authors only quote numerical results obtained by inserting numerical estimates for these constants.
+The estimates rely on the saturation of sum rules by resonances.
+In connection with the meson masses, the scalar channel plays the key role, where the resonance $f_0(500)$ is notoriously difficult to cope with in the framework of the chiral expansion -- in our opinion, the estimates for the LECs do not have the accuracy required to make a significant statement about the size of $\Delta_Q$.
+As discussed below, an evaluation of this quantity on the lattice would be of high interest.

-This implies that, instead of normalizing the amplitude with the kaon mass difference in QCD, we can equally well normalize it with the quark mass ratio $Q$.
+The low-energy-theorem \eqref{eq:DQ} implies that, instead of normalizing the amplitude with the kaon mass difference in QCD, we can equally well normalize it with the quark mass ratio $Q$.
 The analog of the formula \eqref{eq:DMKJ} for $\hat{M}_{K^0}^2-\hat{M}_{K^+}^2$ reads

 In either case, the relations only hold modulo corrections of next-to-next-to-leading order in the chiral expansion.
 Apart from the phase space integrals $J_c$, $J_n$ and the decay rates, they only contain the isospin limit of the meson masses and the pion decay constant.